top of page

 About

-Evan Palmer (they/he) is an improviser, bassist, multi-instrumentalist, composer and educator based in Boston, Massachusetts.
-They specialize in avant-garde and improvised music.
+Evan Palmer (they/them) is a bassist, multi-instrumentalist, composer and educator based in Brooklyn.
+They specialize in improvised music and jazz.

-Raised in Hopkinton, Massachusetts, Palmer moved to Boston in 2018 to attend Berklee College of Music, where they studied with John Lockwood, Francisco Mela, Bob Gullotti, Bruce Gertz, Bruno Räberg, and Linda May Han Oh.
+Raised in Hopkinton, Massachusetts, Palmer moved to Boston in 2018 to attend Berklee College of Music, where they studied with John Lockwood, Francisco Mela, Bob Gullotti, and Linda May Han Oh.
 They graduated in 2022 with a Bachelor of Music in Bass Performance.

 bottom of page